About USC Gould

 Lecturer in Law699 Exposition Blvd.
 Los Angeles, CA 90089-0074 USA

-Carol Alexis Chen, an award-winning former career federal prosecutor in the U.S. Department of Justice, is a partner and trial lawyer in Winston & Strawn LLP’s Los Angeles office.
-She represents public and private companies including start-ups and those that are on the Fortune 100 lists, corporate officers, entrepreneurs and other individuals in high-stakes white collar criminal and complex civil litigation.
-In addition, Chen responds to government inquiries and conducts sensitive internal investigations for her clients and counsels them on the development, implementation and enhancement of compliance and remediation programs.
-Chen has particular expertise with respect to anti-money laundering, trade and export control, and health care laws and regulations, the False Claims Act and related qui tam provisions, and matters involving business torts, fraud and RICO as well as fintech, blockchain technology and cryptocurrency.
-With more than 20 years of legal experience, Chen’s practice covers all aspects of investigations, regulatory and compliance work, litigation and trials, and cuts across different sectors including financial and banking; technology, new media, and telecommunications; health care and life sciences; and complex commercial litigation.
+Carol Alexis Chen is a litigation partner in the Los Angeles office of Winston & Strawn LLP and a former career federal prosecutor.
+She represents public and private companies and institutions, not-for-profit organizations, and corporate officers and other individuals in all aspects of high-stakes complex civil and white collar criminal litigation.
+She conducts sensitive internal investigations and counsels her clients on the development, implementation, and enhancement of compliance and remediation programs, and responds to inquiries from federal and state governmental and regulatory agencies.
+While Chen has particular expertise with respect to anti-money laundering and financial crimes laws and regulations, the False Claims Act and related qui tam provisions, and matters involving business torts, fraud, and RICO, her practice cuts across different sectors including financial services and banking; technology, new media, and telecommunications; health care and life sciences; and complex commercial litigation.

-Prior to joining Winston & Strawn in 2021, Chen served as an Assistant United States Attorney with the U.S. Attorney’s Office in Los Angeles for over 15 years in various supervisory roles including as an acting deputy chief and acting chief of rookie prosecutors, and most recently as the first female chief in office history of the International Narcotics, Money Laundering, and Racketeering Section and the Organized Crime Drug Enforcement Task Force.
+Prior to joining Winston & Strawn in 2021, Chen served as an assistant United States attorney with the United States Attorney’s Office in Los Angeles, California (the USAO CDCA) for over 15 years in various supervisory roles including in the training section for rookie prosecutors and most recently as the first female Chief in office history of the International Narcotics, Money Laundering, and Racketeering (formerly known as the Organized Crime Drug Enforcement Task Force) Section which prosecuted complex investigations against international drug cartels and money laundering organizations; racketeering enterprises such as the Mexican Mafia; transnational organized criminal enterprises which utilize the dark net, cryptocurrency, and encrypted communications; and companies and individuals which manufacture and distribute opioids.
 She also created and chaired various high-profile initiatives, task forces, and working groups and led community and law enforcement outreach efforts on behalf of the Department.

 FACULTY IN THE NEWS